City of Parramatta

 An analysis of the total imports by industry sectors in City of Parramatta in 2017/18 shows the three largest industries were:

 - Manufacturing ($5,078 million or 45.0%)

 - Professional, Scientific and Technical Services ($985 million or 8.7%)

 - Transport, Postal and Warehousing ($827 million or 7.3%)

 In combination these three industries accounted for $6,890 million in total or 61.1% of the total imports by total industry in the City of Parramatta.

 In comparison, the same 3 industries in New South Wales accounted for 34.5% in Manufacturing; 6.2% in Professional, Scientific and Technical Services; and 7.6% in Transport, Postal and Warehousing.

 The major differences between total imports by industries in the City of Parramatta and New South Wales were:

-- A smaller percentage of total imports by Wholesale Trade (1.7% compared to 4.6%)
+- A larger percentage of total imports by Professional, Scientific and Technical Services (8.7% compared to 6.2%)